-Instead of running public talks we have made a series of short films on topics and themes suggested by our Governors who represent their members.
-These films were posted on social media to encourage social listening, linked to from the e-bulletin, posted on the SCAS website and shared with stakeholders and partner organisations.
-In total the films were viewed 947 times on the website, 3,335 on YouTube and reached 11,736 people on Twitter and 48,429 on Facebook.
+Instead of running public talks in person, which have not been possible, we have made a series of short films on topics and themes suggested by our Governors, who represent their members.
+These films are posted on social media to encourage social listening, linked to the e-bulletin, posted on the SCAS website and shared with stakeholders and partner organisations.